NimaBavar/NyvoNetHunter/documentations/style_guide/style_guide_documentations/README.md

 <br>

-*Thank you for using our Style Guide Repository.*
+*Thank you for using our Style Guide.*

 ---

-> By : KhodeNima ( Nima Bavar ), NyvoStudios software engineer and team manager.
+> By : KhodeNima ( Nima Bavar ), NyvoStudio's software engineer and team manager.